Nantwich: Jazz and blues

 Since 1996, Nantwich has hosted an annual Nantwich Jazz and Blues Festival over the Easter Bank Holiday weekend.
 Jazz and blues artists from around the country perform in pubs and venues.

 Food festival

-The annual Nantwich Food Festival is held in the town centre on the first weekend in September.
+The annual Nantwich Food Festival is held in the town centre on the first weekend of September.
 Re-established as a free-entry festival in 2010, it attracts numerous artisan producers from the local area and further afield, and offers chef demonstrations, family activities and entertainment.
 It draws some 30,000 visitors a year.